mikeest1972/Viracocha-Text-Base-Adventure/README.md

 # Viracocha-Text-Based-Adventure
-Viracochas is a text based adventure.
+Viracocha is a text based adventure.

 # Work is needed
 There is still much to do with this project I have only scratched the surface with it.
 There are still several items that need to be created as well as some of the game mechanics.
 Most importantly the story for the game still needs to be written.